You and Your Doctor: Working Together to Keep You Healthy

 When you need medical care, do you have a doctor you can call?
 If not, find a doctor you can call your own.
 Don’t wait until you’re sick to become a patient.

-• Your PCP can guide you to the best place to go if you need more care and will follow your care each step of the way.
-If you need to be seen by a specialist, your doctor will coordinate the care, especially if you need to be seen by more than one specialist.
+A trusted guide to your follow-up care: Your doctor can guide you to the best place to go when you need more care.
+If you need to be seen by a specialist, they can coordinate the care, especially if you need to be seen by more than one.
 This keeps your care on track and can help you avoid unneeded visits.

-• Early diagnosis and treatment can keep many common health problems from getting worse.
-Having your PCP manage your care means problems can be caught early, before they become serious or lead to other major illnesses.
+Detect and treat illness earlier: Early diagnosis and treatment can keep many common health problems from getting worse.
+Having your doctor manage your care means problems can be caught early before they become serious or lead to other major illnesses.
 For example, catching high blood pressure early and getting it under control could prevent you from having a stroke later.

-• If you have a chronic health problem such as asthma, diabetes or a heart problem, your PCP can also make sure you have access to specialized care to help keep your condition from getting worse.
+Manage your conditions and care better: If you have a chronic health issue such as asthma, diabetes or a heart problem, your doctor can make sure you have access to specialized care to help keep your condition from getting worse.

 Personal Care.
 Simplified.

-To make the most of your relationship with your PCP and get the most out of your HMO, keep these tips in mind:
+To make the most of your relationship with your PCP and get the most out of your health plan, follow this advice:

-• Each person on your plan can pick their own PCP.
+To each, their own PCP: Each person on your plan can pick their own PCP.
 Your PCP’s name and contact information will be listed on your member ID card.
-If you decide later your PCP isn’t right for you, you can change your PCP choice.
+If you decide later your PCP isn’t right for you, you can choose a different one.

-• Always call or go to your PCP first when you need care unless it’s an emergency.
+See your PCP first: It’s best to call or go to your PCP first when you need care unless it’s an emergency.
 Your PCP will be able to make informed choices and direct you where you need to go for further treatment.
-That may mean going in to see your PCP, going to an urgent care center, or heading to an emergency room.
+That may mean going in to see your PCP or a specialist, going to an urgent care center, or heading to an emergency room.

-• If you need to be seen by a specialist such as a cardiologist, make sure to start with your PCP.
-It’s important to get all your care from providers in your HMO network, and have your care coordinated by your PCP.
+If you need to be seen by a specialist such as a cardiologist, make sure to start with your PCP.
+It’s important to get your care from providers in your network.
 This will help ensure you have fewer out-of-pocket expenses.
-If you get care from a provider who is not in your HMO plan’s network, in most cases you may have to pay the full cost of your care.
+Depending on your type of plan, if you get care from a provider who is not in your plan’s network, you may have to pay the full cost of your care.